Master of Arts (MA)

 36 Credit Hours

 The Low Incidence Disabilities and Autism (LIDA) program is a blend of special education and applied behavior analysis coursework.
-This program has two degree options:

 - Master of Arts (thesis)